Skip to main content

 Making Changes

-• Remove a mapping - Contact your account manager to remove a mapping; affected users will fall back to the default role on their next login (SSO only) or immediately (SCIM)
+• Remove a mapping: Delete the mapping; affected users fall back to the default role on their next login (SSO only) or immediately (SCIM).

 Did this answer your question?